Got a question? We’re here to answer! We’ve shared some of our most frequently asked questions to help you out.

 How do I access my purchased content?

-- Enter your username or email and the password you created when registering.
+- Enter your username (email address) and the password you created when registering.

-- If you forgot your password, use the “Lost Your Password” link under the Login box to reset it.
+- If you forgot your password, click on the “Lost Your Password” link under the Login box to reset it.

 How do I log in to My Account

-Click here to Log In, or click the My Account link at the top-right corner from any page on the website.
+Click here to Log In, or click the person icon to the right of the navigation menu from any of our web pages.

 Your username is the email address you signed up with or used to make a purchase on our website.